 The Age of Data Governance for Patient Matching is Over

-A recent study published in the AHIMA journal Perspectives in Health Information Management analyzed nearly 400,000 duplicate patient record pairs that came from a range of geographies and organization types.
+A recent study published in the AHIMA journal Perspectives in Health Information Management analyzed nearly 400,000 duplicate patient records that came from a range of geographies and organization types.
 The study, titled “Why Patient Matching Is a Challenge: Research on Master Patient Index (MPI) Data Discrepancies in Key Identifying Fields,” examined the differences between duplicate pairs in data fields such as name, birthdate, and SSN to determine what data errors had caused the duplicates to be created in the first place.

 The value of the study cannot be understated: it is broad in its scope and comprehensive in its analysis.
 However, the results of the study could hardly be called surprising.
 The study found that duplicate records were caused by four problems: (1) a lack of data standardization, (2) frequently changing demographic data, (3) a lack of enough demographic data points in a record, and (4) the entry of default and null values in key identifying fields.